 Your Face Shape: Like round faces, the cheekbones are the widest of an oval face.
-But oval faces are overall longer and slimmer in appearance than round faces, with a length "greater than width of your cheekbones & jawline," notes Kassajikian
+But oval faces are overall longer and slimmer in appearance than round faces, with a length "greater than the width of your cheekbones and jawline," notes Kassajikian

 Celebs With Your Face Shape: Jessica Alba, Beyoncé, Eva Mendes